clabordec/azure-virtual-machines/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/465ce3e1-a89a-42c8-b9a9-4917b57ec959" />
 </p>

-- The Linux VM was not able to connect to the Windows VM due to either the server being down or traffic is blocked by the firewall
+- The Linux VM was not able to connect to the Windows VM due to either the server being down or traffic being blocked by the firewall
 - Since the server is up, this only leads to the firewall blocking the request from the Linux VM
 - I will add a firewall inbound rule to allow requests from the Linux VM